Minganna/Final_Year_Project/Marco_Minganna_Individual_Project/Documentation/README.txt

-Please export clone this project to check the index file
+Please clone this project in your computer to check the index file